 Multi-factor authentication (MFA), also called two-factor authentication (2FA), requires users to pass a second layer of security when signing in to an app or system.
 A common form of MFA asks users to enter a verification code, which they get via text or an authenticator app.

-We’re evaluating MFA for Rise.
-If we decide to develop it, we’ll add it to our feature roadmap.
+We’re currently evaluating MFA for Rise.
 In the meantime, we recommend enabling MFA through your IdP for an extra layer of security.

 OAuth, or Open Authorization, is a standard for giving users access to third-party apps without exposing their passwords.
 The Rise SSO solution doesn’t involve OAuth.